yyong119/PascalTD/README.md

 # juniorHighPoorGame

-It‘s a pascal game that was made when we’re in junior high school.
-We are training for NOIP at that time.
+It's a pascal game that was made when we’re in junior high school.
+We were training for NOIP at that time.

 ## Environment